 KEY AUDIT MATTERS

-The carrying value of property, plant and equipment includes the assets capitalized/transferred from capital work in progress during the year.
-The company has capital work in progress at the year ended as on 31st March 2025 of Rs.
-888.41 lakhs.
-Cost Recognition of Property, Plant and Equipment as specified in Ind AS 16 is based on completion of asset construction activities and management assessment and judgment that the asset is capable of operating in the manner intended.
-The asset capitalisation is the outcome of various procurements, approvals from operations experts in the Company and judgments by the management and therefore, required significant audit attention.
+The carrying value of property, plant and equipment includes the assets capitalised/transferred from capital work in progress during the year.
+The company has capital work in progress at the year ended as on 31st March 2026 of ' 2,187.27 lakhs.
+Cost recognition of Property, Plant and Equipment as specified in Ind AS 16 is based on completion of asset construction activities and management assessment and judgment that the asset is capable of operating in the manner intended.
+The company has incurred various expenses and purchases of machinery & equipments related to the expansion of its production facilities and products manufacturing capacity for the company.
+The asset capitalization is the outcome of various procurements, approvals from operations experts in the Company and judgments by the management and therefore, required significant audit attention.
 Refer Note 3: Property, Plant and Equipment in Notes to the standalone financial statements.

 a) Obtaining an understanding of operating effectiveness of management's internal control over capital expenditure.